-Students, faculty, and staff will follow the College's mask policies in effect each day, both inside and outside.
-We consider the barns and arena as outside spaces, so fully vaccinated individual will not need to wear face masks in those spaces unless otherwise instructed.
-Unvaccinated individuals should wear a mask in those spaces.
-All students may remove their masks while riding.
+Students, faculty and staff will socially distance and wear masks and gloves.
 We are also requiring all students to bring their own grooming kit, which we will store for them, to limit communal use of equipment.
+When handling communal equipment (saddles, pads, bridles, halters, etc.) that must be shared, students will wear gloves.
+When the students arrive in the arena, they may remove their masks due to the physicality of the class, but will maintain social distancing.
+Gloves will be worn while riding.
 At the end of the class when the students return to the barns, masks must be put back on for the in-barn work.